Damithewiz/House-Price-Prediction/README.md

 ### Dataset

-The dataset used is a simulated subset of the California Housing Prices dataset, featuring details such as median income, housing median age, total rooms, and population across different districts.
+The dataset used is a subset of the California Housing Prices dataset, featuring details such as median income, housing median age, total rooms, and population across different districts.

 ### Key Steps